What are subject and object?

 In this case, a child would need to recognise that the second and third sentences each have a subject which agrees with the verb.

-Children are formally taught to identify the subject and object in a sentence in Year 6 (as part of the new national curriculum, revised in 2014).
+Children are formally taught to identify the subject and object in a sentence in Year 6.

 Primary-school grammar information, worksheets and games